sakthivel-arumugam/LowCode-NoCode-Integration/Sequence Diagram/Sequence Diagram_AIWorkflow_PPWorkflow(Screening).md

 2. **AI Workflow**:
    - Accesses the Document System using the provided metadata.
    - Performs basic validations on the document data.
-   - Processes the document using widgets (Blurr, Model Workers, Templates).
+   - Processes the document using widgets (Workers, Templates).
    - Saves the document extractions to Azure Storage.
    - Calls the custom connector to trigger the Power Platform workflow with the screening request payload.
    - Fetches the workflow completion notification and screening response from the Power Platform workflow.